 Manager account in advertising console

-Manager account is now available in beta in the Amazon Advertising console.
+Manager account is now available in beta in the Amazon Ads console.
 With manager account, advertisers and their agencies can link multiple advertising accounts in a single dashboard and view account-level alerts, insights, and performance metrics.
 Visit our Support Center to learn more.

 Default campaign and ad group names in campaign builder